-Discussion: Which tones of voice did you like and which ones would you prefer not to have as part of your communication-either giving or receiving-with someone you are dating or married to?
+Discussion: Which tones of voice did you like and which ones would you prefer not to have as part of your communication-either giving or receiving-with someone you are friends with or in a relationship with?
 Were there any phrases that were very difficult to say in a positive tone?
 Were there any phrases that you added "please" to automatically to make them sound more positive?
 Did any cultural differences affect the meaning of the statements?
 What did you learn about the tones of voice you frequently use?
 How do you usually respond when others use tones of voice that do not match their words?

-4 - Considering Dating and Courting with Spiritual Values
+4 - Considering Dating with Spiritual Values

-Dating and courting will be different in the future than they are today, as society evolves spiritually.
-However, we must still do our best to follow our spiritual principles in today's world and be an example.
+Someday dating might be different than it is today, as society evolves spiritually.
+However, we must still do our best to act based on spiritual principles in today's world and be an example.

-We will each reach our own conclusions about our level of participation in friendships, dating, and courting from reviewing the quotations below, consulting with appropriate others, and learning from experience and any other guidance that comes over time.
+We will each reach our own conclusions about participating in friendship, dating, and courting from reviewing the quotations below, consulting with appropriate and trusted others, and learning from experience and any other spiritual guidance that comes over time.
 If we choose to date, we will likely find it easier to be with people who have similar likes and values to us and who have many character strengths.
-Otherwise the relationship becomes one of struggle and constant negotiation.
+Otherwise, the relationship becomes one of struggle and constant negotiation.
 For example, it is easier to relax and become friends with someone when there is not pressure to be involved sexually.
 If we are clear about our limits, it can avoid constant discussions about the topic or pressures to compromise our standards.